vangelov/Injineer/README.md

                       }];
 ```

-This graph contains a circular dependency of the form rootViewController -> productsListViewController -> productsService -> rootViewController.
-It order to untagle this situation you can change the productService to depends on rootViewControllerProvider thus breaking the cycle.
+This dependency graph contains a circular dependency of the form rootViewController -> productsListViewController -> productsService -> rootViewController.
+It order to untagle this situation you can change the productService to depend on rootViewControllerProvider thus breaking the cycle.
 When you need an instance of rootViewController in the service just use the one returned from rootViewControllerProvider().